How to Install Zabbix Server on a CentOS 7 Server

 Zabbix Vision by Walker Cahall

 Verified and Tested 05/19/21

-This how-to will show you how to install Zabbix 2.4 Server on a CentOS 6 installation.
-Zabbix is an open source monitoring tool that is ideal for monitoring your cloud servers.
+This how-to will show you how to install the Zabbix 5.0 Server on a CentOS 7 installation.
+Zabbix is an open-source monitoring tool that is ideal for monitoring your cloud servers.
 However, it can monitor many other types of devices.
 Installing Zabbix can help you find issues with your server before an outage occurs.

 To do this run the command:

 If it says x86_64, you are using a 64-bit installation.

 If it says i368, you are using a 32-bit installation.

 We will then need to install the Zabbix repository from Zabbix.

 For CentOS 7 64-Bit, run the following command:

 After installing the Zabbix repository, you can now install the Zabbix server.
 Do that by running the command: